Komodo-pty/argus-recon/README.md

 # argus-recon
-Too lazy to keep typing the same recon commands, or to write a simple shell script to run them for you?

-Well then this is the tool suite for you!

-The goal is to speed up a Pentester's reconnaissance, and prevent them from forgetting certain steps.
+The goal of Argus is to speed up a Pentester's reconnaissance, and prevent them from forgetting to perform certain steps.

 Argus will help you see more than its namesake.